NandiniAgrawal15/DSA-practice-questions/README.md

 Where branch name is the name of your newly created branch.
 This should upload your changes to *your* GitHub account.
 Now, you can propose these changes to the actual project.
 To do so, click on the **Pull Request** button on GitHub.
 Most of the fields should be automatically filled out for you.
 Click Create Pull Request.
 If everything went correctly, you should have created a pull request with your changes.
 Now it is upto the repo owner to **merge** these changes.

 Congratulations!
 You made your first Open Source Contribution!
-Now contribute to some other repos on NWoC.
+Now contribute to some other repos.
 Have a great time!

 # Resources